Thermalization Dynamics in Closed Quantum Many Body Systems: a Precision Large Scale Exact Diagonalization Study: Introduction

-The paper is organized as follows: In section \ref{sec:model} we discuss the spin chain Hamiltonian and the sets of initial states.
+The paper is organized as follows: In Sec.~\ref{sec:model} we discuss the spin chain Hamiltonian and the sets of initial states.
 In Sec.~\ref{sec:methods} we discuss our numerical method and define relevant quantities and observables.
-In section \ref{sec:thermalization_of_local_observables} we analyze the scaling of the deviations between diagonal and thermal ensembles, we show the exponential decay of the temporal fluctuations with $L$, and we demonstrate the agreement of these quantities with the ETH.
-In section \ref{sec:thermalization_of_entanglement_entropy} we focus on the entanglement entropy and repeat the analysis on the deviations, and we observe the appearance of the area-law term in the entropy.
-In section \ref{sec:exponential_relaxation} we exemplify the exponential decay of observables over time and we study the dependence of the decay time scale $\tau$ on the observable, energy, energy variance, and system size.
+In Sec.~\ref{sec:thermalization_of_local_observables} we analyze the scaling of the deviations between diagonal and thermal ensembles, we show the exponential decay of the temporal fluctuations with $L$, and we demonstrate the agreement of these quantities with the ETH.
+In Sec.~\ref{sec:thermalization_of_entanglement_entropy} we focus on the entanglement entropy and repeat the analysis on the deviations, and we observe the appearance of the area-law term in the entropy.
+In Sec.~\ref{sec:exponential_relaxation} we exemplify the exponential decay of observables over time and we study the dependence of the decay time scale $\tau$ on the observable, energy, energy variance, and system size.

-In the main text we generally contrast an initial state corresponding to infinite and a finite temperature at late times when discussing our results.
+In the main text we generally contrast two initial states, one corresponding to infinite temperature and another to finite temperature.
 The main text results are a representative subset of our full analysis which covers a wide range of system parameters, states, and observables.
 We present complementary results in appendices and supplemental material (SM).